dBankCore/steem/doc/building.md

         snappy \
         zlib \
         python3

     pip3 install --user jinja2

-Note: brew recently updated to boost 1.61.0, which is not yet supported by steem.
+Note: brew recently updated to boost 1.61.0, which is not yet supported by dpay.
 Until then, this will allow you to install boost 1.60.0.

 *Optional.* To use TCMalloc in LevelDB: